 Computers with Dual Band spectrum (2.4 GHz and 5 GHz) 802.11n or 802.11ac are required for full compatibility with campus Wi-Fi networks.

-CU Boulder students have access to eduroam Secure Wireless and UCB wireless networks to connect to the Internet.
+CU Boulder students have access to UCB wireless networks and eduroam Secure Wireless to connect to the Internet.
 UCB Wireless is available in most university buildings on main campus and residence halls.
-Visit the Network and Internet Services page for information about connecting to Wi-Fi, using a secure connections and other network configuration information.
+Visit the Network and Internet Services page for information about connecting to Wi-Fi, using a secure connection and other network configuration information.

 *Note: Students are prohibited from using their own wireless access points in the residence halls or university apartments.
 Contact the IT Service Center for questions and proper etiquette when using campus wireless.